JanBargeman/SPOEF/docs/tutorials/features_summary.md

 ```

-## Then, we would like to get an insight into what features were generated
+### Then, the summary

 ```python
 overview = count_occurences_features(transaction_features_quarterly, print_head=5)

 ```

-## This returns a dataframe with counts for each type of datatype, time window, feature type and several other details.
+This returns a dataframe with counts for each type of datatype, time window, feature type and several other details.
+This gives us an insight into what features were generated.